 - 1/8 c. diced red onion

-1/2 to 1 whole jalapeño pepper, size to taste, seeded and finely chopped
+- 1/2 to 1 whole jalapeño pepper (pick the amount to your personal taste); seeded and finely chopped

-2 blood or navel oranges, peels, cut into sections with a knife, and cut into 1/4 in. cubes.
+- 2 blood or navel oranges; discard peel, cut into sections with a knife, and cut into 1/4 in. cubes.
 Reserve juice

-2. Add the rest of the ingredients.
-Marinate in the fridge for at least 1 hour to 2 days.
+- Stir in the rest of the ingredients.
+Marinate in the fridge for at least one hour to two days.
 Serve with turkey or tortilla chips.